CMCuritiba/ansible-collection-iac/README.md

-# Ansible Collection - CMCuritiba.IaC
+# Ansible Collection - cmcuritiba.iac

 Documentation for the collection.